 Understanding where your personas spend their time online is important because it gives you a deeper insight into what kind of content they like to consume, as well as how and where to distribute it.
 Get to know the content that they are already engaging with and you will be able to create content that is familiar to them that they will want to read, share, and engage with.

 6. What topics or content will be relatable with your personas?

 A phrase that has become super prevalent in the marketing community is “Content is King.”
 This is especially true when trying to be relatable with potential clients.
 Without a solid understanding of what topics and content will relate to your persona’s challenges, you are setting your campaign up for failure.
-You need to learn what messages will relate with their challenges and offer helpful solutions that will address their issues and get them excited about your brand.
+You need to learn what messages will relate to their challenges and offer helpful solutions that will address their issues and get them excited about your brand.